 2) Thank Customers for Their Business

-No matter what the nature of the complaint, the opening of your reply to all negative roofing reviews should include the same thing: an expression of gratitude.
+No matter the nature of the complaint, opening your reply to all negative roofing reviews should include the same thing: an expression of gratitude.
 Remember that this person took time out of their schedule to write a review of your business – even if it was a bad one.

 Starting your replies with something like, “Thank you very much for patronizing our business and taking the time to leave a review…” An initial showing of gratitude can help to soothe the inflamed perception that the reviewer may have of your company.
 Thank them for hiring your roofing company in the first place and taking the time to leave a review.